Academic Advising FAQs

 How do I know which courses transfer?

-It is best to talk to an academic advisor about transferring courses to a specific college/university.
-We have transfer guides for many Illinois colleges and universities.
-This and other transfer information is also available online.
-Log into your My Harper Portalto find your assigned advisor or recommended advising location's contact information to schedule an appointment to discuss transfer planning.
+What's your Area of Interest?
+Review the information about programs within each Area of Interest and talk to your academic advisor about transferring courses to a specific college/university.
+We have transfer information for many Illinois colleges and universities.
+Log into your My Harper Portalto find your assigned advisor's contact information to schedule an appointment to discuss transfer planning.

 How do I drop a class?